Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 Elizabeth Swoish

-This ultra creamy Butter Bean Hummus recipe is an easy and delicious take on classic hummus.
+This ultra creamy, no tahini Butter Bean Hummus recipe is an easy and delicious take on classic hummus.
 It is perfect for dipping, spreading, and snacking.

 5 from 7 votes